kermitdafrog8/tde-slackbuilds/README.md

 or @ https://ray-v.github.io/tde-slackbuilds/cross-compiling-TDE-for-the-RPi3.html

 Includes:
-* Setting parameters for a 32-bit [armv7] hard float, or 64-bit [aarch64], build
+* Setting parameters for a 32-bit [armv7 hard float], or 64-bit [aarch64], build
 * Building a cross compiler toolchain
 * Building a 64-bit kernel which can be used for the 32-bit system
 * Building qemu to run the TDE binaries built and used during compilation
 * The required TDE apps
-* ... and a few other TDE and non-TDE apps
+* ... and a few other TDE and non-TDE apps to provide a basic, but useful, TDE desktop.

+---

+See https://wiki.trinitydesktop.org/How_to_Build_TDE_Core_Modules for more information

 ---